arades79/hyperdome/BUILD.md

 Download Python 3.8.2 or higher from whichever source you prefer.
 If your windows instalation is up-to-date the easiest way is to type `python` into a command prompt, which will take you to a windows store page.

-Hyperdome uses poetry for running development scripts and managing dependencies.
-You can read about poetry and it's reccomended method of installation at https://python-poetry.org/docs/ however the easiest method is simply typing `python -m pip install --user poetry` into a command prompt.

-Once installed, `cd` to the directory you downloaded hyperdome to and type `poetry install` to get and setup all of the package dependencies.

 Install  Qt 5.14 or higher from https://www.qt.io/download-open-source/.
+You don't need everything the installer tries to give you, just the most recent Qt core library and the build tools for MSVC.

+open a terminal and type `poetry install` in the hyperdome directory to get and setup all of the package dependencies.

+You'll also need an up-to-date version of tor browser for the application to use its underlying tor proxy.
+You can get tor browser from https://torproject.org

 You now have all the requirements to build and run hyperdome and hyperdome server, run them in your development environments with:
 ```